OCN-682-UH/Glover/Week_07/Scripts/Week7HW.md

 combined_plot
 ```

+    Scale on map varies by more than 10%, scale bar may be inaccurate

+![Global plastic pollution map and top 10
+countries.](Week7HW_files/figure-commonmark/combined-plot-1.png)

 ## Conclusions

-The map reveals that plastic pollution is a global issue, with data reported from countries across every continent.
-The bar chart further highlights that a few countries report significantly higher amounts of collected plastic waste.
-For a more comprehensive analysis, data from more years and more locations would be beneficial.
+The map reveals that plastic pollution is a global issue, with data
+reported from countries across every continent.
+The bar chart further
+highlights that a few countries report significantly higher amounts of
+collected plastic waste.
+For a more comprehensive analysis, data from
+more years and more locations would be beneficial.